-I have another couple JAMband albums ready to go (the next one will dive more deeply into mindfulness), but I've taken a wee break from recording family music to work on my "grown-up" music, with my new band The Invisible Bee.
+I took a wee break from recording family music in 2019 to work on my "grown-up" music, with my new band The Invisible Bee.
 Our first album, "Brokedown Palace", explores the emotional terrain of being alive during these treacherous times, and what I'm doing about it.
-Our next album comes out in September 2019, and will be more of the same -- singing about the inner and outer work of being human on a changing Earth.
+Our next album, "Incurable Love", came out in October of 2019, and is be more of the same -- singing about the inner and outer work of being human on a changing Earth.

 I'm so excited to bring more music into the world, to have such incredible musicians to work with, and to have such an amazing community with whom I get to share the music!

-I continue to offer JAMboodas classes and JAMcamps, in my neighborhood (the Sunset district of San Francisco), in addition to performing as a solo artist for libraries and schools, and with the JAMband at beautiful venues like The Park Chalet, Dolores Park and the Pomeroy Center.
+I continue to offer JAMboodas classes and JAMcamps, in my neighborhood (the Sunset district of San Francisco), in addition to performing as a solo artist for libraries, schools, and the San Francisco Botanical Garden, and with the JAMband at beautiful venues like The Park Chalet, Dolores Park, the Pomeroy Center, and the Bandshell in the Music Concourse of Golden Gate Park.
 I am in the process of envisioning a training program for teachers and parents so JAM can move out into the world on a grander scale.
 My intention is to pass the music and message on to people who are inspired to share it with the children and families in their lives.
 I also hope it might provide a way for parents to create part-time work for themselves, doing something they love, so they can still spend time with their children and lead a balanced life.

 Feature Photo Story